awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_AWS_Resource_Optimization/1_CloudWatch_intro.md

 6. Navigate to the **CPU Utilization Average** widget and launch the **View Metrics detailed** page.
 Using the **Graphed metrics** session try to answer the following questions:

-- a) What is the instance with the lowest CPU Average?
+	1. What is the instance with the lowest CPU Average?
-- b) What is the instance with the lowest CPU Max?
+	2. What is the instance with the lowest CPU Max?
-- c) What is the instance with the lowest CPU Min?
+	3. What is the instance with the lowest CPU Min?

 ![Images/CloudWatch06.png](/Cost/200_AWS_Resource_Optimization/Images/CloudWatch06.png?classes=lab_picture_small)
 ![Images/CloudWatch07.png](/Cost/200_AWS_Resource_Optimization/Images/CloudWatch07.png?classes=lab_picture_small)